 Record the Most Important Info

 If the driver that struck your car leaves the scene, gather as much information as you can to relay to police.
+This info can help police locate the other driver and ensure you don’t get stuck paying for damages.
 The essentials:

 - Approximate year of car